Commit451/EasyCallback/README.md

     }
 }
 ```
+You can also still retrieve information about the call with things like `getCall()` or `getResponse()` if needed.

-There is also `EasyOkCallback` which is an OkHttp specific flavor of the Callback which also checks `isSuccessful()` and will also by default post the result on the main thread for simplicity
+`EasyOkCallback` is an OkHttp specific flavor of the Callback which also checks `isSuccessful()` and will also by default post the result on the main thread for simplicity.

 # Note
 If your API happens to return a `200` code, but contains an empty body, this will fall through to the `failure` block due to the fact that we check for `null` in the `onResponse` and redirect to `failure` if the response is null.
+You can work around this by calling `allowNullBodies(true)` on the callback.

 License
 --------